Henriette Bùi Quang Chiêu

 Henriette Bùi Quang Chiêu (1906–2012) was the first female medical doctor in Vietnam.
 She went to medical school in France, and graduated there in 1934.
 She opposed French colonialism in Vietnam.
 She was pressured into an arranged marriage by her father in 1935, but later divorced.
 She later married again.
 She went to Japan in the 1950s to study acupuncture.

 Early life

-Bui was born as Henriette Bùi Quang Chiêu in Hanoi, Tonkin, Vietnam.
+Bui was born as Henriette Bùi Quang Chiêu in Southern Vietnam, Tonkin, Vietnam.
 Bui was the daughter of a wealthy French family in Cochinchina, Vietnam.
 Bui's father was Bui Quang Chieu, a politician in Cochinchina during the French colonial period who was killed by the Việt Minh.
 At the age of 15, Bui studied abroad in France for a year before taking a year hiatus due to illness.
 Bui attended the University of Paris in 1927 in honor of her brother, Louis Bui Quang Chieu, who was a physician in Saigon, Vietnam and also a Paris University graduate.